How Do You Prove Security Awareness Is Working?

 Each metric answers a different question about how employees respond to threats.
 Together, they show whether the human detection layer is improving.

-Focus on trends, not snapshots
+Focus on trends rather than snapshots

 One common mistake is presenting awareness metrics as a single number.